Digibillcipher/UkagakaTime/README.md

+**!!ATTENTION SURVIVORS!!**<br/>
+If you are on an update before v1.1.3
+Please drag "Wilson v1.1.2 Update Fix.nar" to Wilson to fix network updates if you haven't already done so.

 **The Wretched Scientist v1.1.3 Update**

 * Old shell now included, although some things will be unavailable or strange looking while using